Things to Consider

 Combining an easily accessible destination with a healthy polar bear population, Svalbard is a great option for those keen to catch their first glimpse of the great white bear.

-The high season in Svalbard runs from May through August, and with more polar bears than people, it's incredibly rare for a voyage not to successfully sight a bear.
+The high season in Svalbard runs from May through August – it's rare for a voyage not to successfully sight a bear during this time.

-Here at Swoop we love that Svalbard offers the best of the Arctic in microcosm; from glaciers and pack ice to wildlife and history, Svalbard has it all.
-Plus, with shorter distances between places of interest, you'll spend less time travelling and have more time to really explore all the island has to offer.
+Svalbard offers the best of the Arctic in microcosm.
+From glaciers and pack ice to wildlife and history, Svalbard has it all.
+Plus, with shorter distances between places of interest, you'll spend less time travelling and have more time to explore all the island has to offer.

 Polar Bear Tours